OmarMiniesy/Notes/Networking/Transport Layer.md

 > Only 1 packet is sent, the RST packet with a sequence number.
 There is no ACK packet sent in return.

-This closes the connection from both directions, which gave rise to the Reset Attack, where an attacker sends a RST packet to one of the clients in a communication channel, impersonating the other client.
+This closes the connection from both directions, which gave rise to the Reset Attack, where an attacker sends a RST packet to *one of the clients* in a communication channel, impersonating the other client.
-* The client that recieves the RST packet closes the connection.
+* The client that receives the RST packet closes the connection.
 * The other client, the one the attacker impersonates by using its [[IP]], is believed to have closed the connection.
 * The SEQ numbers must match correctly at the client recieving the RST packet for it to be used.